Greater-London-Authority/ldn-viz-tools/design-system-specification/design-system-specification-2026-07-27.md

 **Hero and content are separate tiers.** The hero slot (Display, or Headline with Subhead — not both) sits above the content region as page chrome.
 The content region runs its own independent heading count starting at Title 1, regardless of what the hero above it was.
 The two do not collide because they belong to different structural tiers, which is the same reason a CMS often demotes a body's own `h1` when the page already has its hero heading.

 **The Eyebrow is a composition role, not a demotion.** The prose Eyebrow is an overline used *within* the prose composition components (Page Title, Section Break) as a deliberate kicker above the heading — it is chosen, not the result of a title stepping aside.
-This distinguishes it from the product-context eyebrow *treatment* (see Product / UI), where "eyebrow" is what a Card / Panel title becomes when it yields the primary slot.
+This distinguishes it from the product-context eyebrow *treatment* (see Product / UI), where `Eyebrow` is the role a `Title` binds when it yields the primary slot.
 Same 14px recessive treatment (weight 500, tracking 0; casing on hold), different intent: prose eyebrow = a labelling overline you add; product eyebrow = a title demoted by the primary-slot rule.
 The shared treatment is deliberate so the two read consistently, but they are separate roles in separate contexts.
 The Eyebrow appears only in the composition components; ordinary in-flow prose (e.g. from markdown) never uses it.

 ## Semantic Layer: Product / UI